 And yet, it’s hard to know what stories to tell.
 Nonprofits have been guilty of promoting narratives that perpetuate stereotypes, harming those they have a mission to serve, but what stories should we be telling?

-Several months ago, I wrote a post about resources to help shift the narrative for equity in nonprofit communications.
-One of my favorite articles I shared there was Abesha Shiferaw’s 2018 post, “How to Tell Compelling Stories While Avoiding Savior Complex and Exploitation.”
+One of my favorite articles is Abesha Shiferaw’s 2018 post, “How to Tell Compelling Stories While Avoiding Savior Complex and Exploitation.”
 She discusses the nonprofit sector’s long history of exploiting the stories of the people they serve, especially those who are Black, Indigenous, and People of Color.

 Fortunately, the nonprofit sector is becoming increasingly aware of the need to tell stories that are equitable, just, and anti-racist.
 So knowing that our organizations need to share stories—that they are the lifeblood of success in engaging people in our missions—here are four approaches for you to try.